Queuni/Defense-Grid/README.md

 - Support custom headers in the client for API key or auth tokens

 - Support loading config from multiple files with later overriding earlier

+- Fix the off-by-one error in the date range iterator